-- Cumulative impacts include existing and foreseeable impacts of the proposed project, considered in light of other historical, on-going and planned activities located in or near Indigenous Peoples' lands and territories. - Participatory Impact Assessments provide Indigenous Peoples with the option to conduct aspects of the assessment themselves, where they so choose. - Health impacts from all stages of projects should be assessed, carefully monitored and mitigated, with participation (where desired) by Indigenous Peoples. - Provide resources to enable Indigenous Peoples to select independent experts to review Impact Assessments. - While no single, generally accepted methodology for HRIA exists, all of the available methodologies include common elements.
-An HRIA addresses conditions at an operation/project/site through the lens of Human Rights.
-Unlike all other Impact Assessment processes, it analyses impacts as experienced by Rightsholders using Human Rights language derived from established, broadly accepted, international Human Rights instruments.
-The following 10 key criteria of an HRIA have been established collaboratively by leading HRIA practitioners and published by the Danish Institute for Human Rights: - 1.
-Participatory: involving the direct engagement of Rightsholders, or in cases of extreme insecurity, their legitimate representatives. - 2.
-Non-Discriminatory: comprehensive of the various Rightsholders, reflecting diverse ages, genders, ethnicities, religions, employment and health statuses, places of origin, and socioeconomic statuses. - 3.
+1. Participatory: involving the direct engagement of Rightsholders, or in cases of extreme insecurity, their legitimate representatives.

+- 2. Non-discriminatory: comprehensive of the various Rightsholders, reflecting diverse ages, genders, ethnicities, religions, employment and health statuses, places of origin, and socioeconomic statuses. - 3.
 Empowering: enabling Rightsholders to advocate for their Human Rights and to understand the assessment process and their role in it. - 4.
-Transparent: ensuring that information sharing, both about the process and outcomes of the HRIA, occurs both up the chain (from Rightsholders to assessors to decision makers) and down the chain (from assessors and decision makers back to Rightsholders). - 5.
+Transparent: ensuring that information sharing, both about the process and outcomes of the Human Rights Impact Assessment, occurs both up the chain (from Rightsholders to assessors to decision makers) and down the chain (from assessors and decision makers back to Rightsholders). - 5.
 Accountable: assuring that follow-up is both directly planned for and inclusive of the appropriate duty-bearers (decision-makers) and Rightsholders (affected people). - 6.
-Benchmarked: evaluating impacts using Human Rights language and established Human Rights standards of adequacy (at a minimum, this means that all rights listed in the Universal Declaration on Human Rights are evaluated, though most standards also require evaluation of the rights in the ILO Core Conventions and the International Covenant on Economic Social and Cultural Rights as well as the International Covenant on Civil and Political Rights). - 7.
-Scoped: to include adverse effects that the operation caused, contributed to, or benefitted from (sometimes referred to as "linked" through "Business relationships" such as supply chains or government partnerships). - 8.
-Assessed for severity: all Human Rights impacts are not created equal, and interventions should be prioritized in the order of severity of the impact, not according to what might be most efficacious or affordable for the operation under assessment. - 9.
-Inclusive of mitigation measures: linked to the assessment hierarchy in point 8, the assessment should provide clear guidance for how adverse Human Rights effects should be reversed, prevented or mitigated.
+Benchmarked: evaluating impacts using Human Rights language and established Human Rights standards of adequacy (at a minimum, this means that all rights listed in the Universal Declaration on Human Rights are evaluated, though most standards also require evaluation of the rights in the ILO Fundamental Conventions, the International Covenant on Economic Social and Cultural Rights and the International Covenant on Civil and Political Rights). - 7.
+Scoped: to include adverse effects that the operation caused, contributed to, or benefitted from (sometimes referred to as "linked" through "business relationships" such as supply chains or government partnerships). - 8.
+Assessed for severity: all Human Rights impacts are not created equal, and interventions should be prioritised in the order of severity of the impact, not according to what might be most efficacious or affordable for the operation under assessment. - 9.
+Inclusive of mitigation measures: the assessment should provide clear guidance for how adverse Human Rights effects should be reversed, prevented or mitigated. - 10.
+Inclusive of access to remedy: if an impact has already occurred, the Human Rights Impact Assessment should identify the remedy for it.
+As a corollary to this, Rightsholders should be able to report their impacts to companies, through rights-centred Grievance Mechanisms.